implse/Bit_Manipulation/README.md

 ~ 0 = 1
 ~ 1 = 0
 ```
-Mathematically, this is equivalent to adding `one` to the number and then making it `negative`.

 ```
 128| 64| 32| 16| 8 | 4 | 2 | 1 |